 Newgrange was constructed over 5,000 years ago (about 3,200 B.C.), making it older than Stonehenge and the Great Pyramids of Giza.
 Newgrange was built during the Neolithic or New Stone Age by a farming community that prospered on the rich lands of the Boyne Valley.

 Knowth and Dowth are similar mounds that together with Newgrange have both been classed as World Heritage Sites

 Tankardstown House, situated just outside Slane, is close to Newgrange and the ideal place to stay for those wishing to visit the Royal County of Meath, which boasts other famous historic sites, such as the Hill of Tara and the crosses at Kells.
-Ghan House, in the medieval town of Carlingford is another wonderful accomodation option for those looking to explore Irelan'd Ancient East.
+Ghan House, in the medieval town of Carlingford, is another wonderful accommodation option for those looking to explore Ireland's Ancient East.

 Giant's Causeway, Co.
 Antrim

-Also worth visiting when explioring the Northern coast, is the Bushmill's Whiskey Distillery, where you can purchase a special, personalised bottle of whiskey with your own name on it.
-In the village of Bushmills you will find the cosy Bushmills Inn where warm open fires, comfortable bedrooms and hot toddies are the specialities of the house.
+Also worth visiting when exploring the Northern coast, is the Bushmill's Whiskey Distillery, where you can purchase a special, personalised bottle of whiskey with your own name on it.
+In the village of Bushmills, you will find the cosy Bushmills Inn where warm open fires, comfortable bedrooms and hot toddies are the specialities of the house.